Apni Mitti: Plot

 The show is based on deception in human relationships.
 The story of the serial takes place in Sarangpur village near Chandigarh, where villagers gets lured by the bright lights and easy money of America, after their own lad Jimmy, who makes it big out there.
 The desperation to get to USA drives a few families of the village to take up drastic steps.

-The story beautifully projects the shady side of human nature and women’s tolerance and sacrifice in our male dominated society.
-The main character, Hardeep (played by Gurvinder), who fulfills his desire of going abroad by marrying to a village girl for a huge dowry later marries another Spanish girl in the USA to gain material comforts out there.
+The story beautifully projects the shady side of human nature and women's tolerance and sacrifice in our male dominated society.
+The main character, Hardeep (played by Gurvinder), who fulfills his desire of going abroad by marrying to a village girl for a huge dowry later marries another Spanish girl in the US to gain material comforts out there.

 Deception in human relationship is not the only theme of the story.
 The serial has also captured the realistic angle of exploitation of the gullible villagers at the hands of travel agents along with the hardships one has to face in an alien nation.